BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 in sections below.
-References to “AWS” in any order for AWS Training (an “Order”) mean: (a) the applicable AWS Contracting Party as defined in the Agreement, or (b) for Classroom Training provided in certain jurisdictions, the local AWS Contracting Party listed in the [ Special Provisions for Certain Jurisdictions](https://aws.amazon.com/training/jurisdictional-terms/).
+References to “AWS” in any order for AWS Training (an “Order”) mean: (a) the applicable AWS Contracting Party as defined in the Agreement, or (b) for Classroom Training provided in certain jurisdictions, the local AWS Contracting Party listed in the [Special Provisions for Certain Jurisdictions](https://aws.amazon.com/training/jurisdictional-terms/).

-**67.2.** Payment
+**67.2.
+Payment**

 **67.2.1**  Prepayment.
 Prepayment for enterprise AWS Training is available in those countries listed on the AWS Site.
-Digital Training Team Subscriptions and EST are not eligible for prepayment.
-If you opt to prepay, you agree to pay the amount listed in your Order and applicable taxes (“Prepaid Funds”) within 30 days of (a) the effective date of your Order, or (b) receipt of the prepayment invoice, whichever is later.
-If you do not prepay within 30-days, you will pay as described in the Agreement.
+If you opt to prepay, you agree to pay the amount listed in your Order and applicable taxes (“Prepaid Funds”) by the prepayment invoice due date.
+If you do not prepay by the prepayment invoice due date, AWS will cancel the prepayment invoice and you will pay as described in the Agreement.
 Prepaid Funds are non-refundable and expire at the end of the term in the applicable Order.

-**67.2.2.** Fees.
-AWS will charge you a fee equal to the value of any funding, discounts, or credits you receive for enterprise AWS Training if you do not consume AWS Training equal to the total amount listed in your Order, within the term specified in your Order.

-**67.3.** Classroom Training
+**67.3.** **Classroom Training**

 **67.3.1.** Individual Classroom Training.
 To access Classroom Training as an individual, you must create an AWS Training account as directed on the AWS